Welcome! Please browse our compilation of poetry, nonfiction, fiction, translations, book reviews and art.

 Blue Lyra Review aims to unite writers and artists from a diverse array of backgrounds, paying special homage to Jewish voices and those from other underrepresented communities.
 However, we are not exclusive and look for quality above all else.

-Stay tuned for upcoming contest information.
-Be sure to “like” us on Facebook to qualify for the free stuff that we love to send our friends!
+Check back periodically for upcoming contests and be sure to “Like” us on Facebook to qualify for the free stuff that we love to send our friends!

 Any writings or image published on Blue Lyra Review is copyrighted by the creator.
 Explicit permission must be obtained from the copyright holder for use of any such material.
 E-mail bluelyrareview at gmail#dot#com to obtain contact information for those writers and artists whos information is not listed on this site.

-Be sure to return often, especially in April for our last our special one genre issue (fiction).
-Our October issue will be themed Far From The Maddening Crowd.
-Please include this in the subject line.
+Be sure to return often.
+Our October issue (Fall 2014) will be themed Far From The Maddening Crowd.
+Please include this in the subject line for all submissions.

 By signing up for our newsletter (on the right-hand side of this page), you can be reminded of upcoming publications and special offers too.

-Oh, and did we mention contests?
+Oh, and did we mention our four contests?
 Contests!
-The Blue Lyra Longish Poem Prize, 2-6 pages/65-200 lines, one poem or strongly linked smaller poems.
-Judge: Andrew McFayden-Ketchum, author of Ghost Gear.
-The Living Earth Creative Nonfiction Prize, must be about nature, 5000 word max.
-Judge: Sharman Apt Russell, author of Standing in the Light: My Life as a Panthiest and Diary of a Citizen Scientist.
-Guidelines online & Submittable link.
-Prize: $100 per category. $9 per entry, $15 with anthology.
-May 1 – June 30.
 Blue Lyra Flash Fiction Prize, 1000 word max.
 Judge: Stefanie Freele, author of Surrounded by Water.
 Blue Lyra Poetry Prize, 65 line max.
 Judge: Katherine E. Young, author of Day of the Border Guards.
-Guidelines online & Submittable link.
 Prize: $100 per category. $9/3 entries, $15 with anthology.
 July 1 – August 31.
+Guidelines online & Submittable link.